-- ✓ Budget Modification Request Form (last tab of the Uniform Budget Spreadsheet); and, - ✓ A revised Uniform Budget, specifically highlighting the revised areas; and, - ✓ A signed Certification (located at the bottom of the Form)
+- ✓ Budget Modification Request Form (last tab of the Uniform Budget Spreadsheet); and, - $\checkmark$ A revised Uniform Budget, specifically highlighting the revised areas; and, - ✓ A signed Certification (located at the bottom of the Form)

-to your ICCB Perkins liaison or cte@iccb.state.il.us.
+to ICCB.grantpayments@illinois.gov.
 The final date to submit budget modifications during the fiscal year will be May 30.